albinjal/Bayesian-Car-Counting/blog.md

 In this project we used the new COWC dataset instead of these 2 classes.
 We trained models using the support for both datasets using
 VGG-19, a version of one of the supports using different clip values that could make more sense for the COWC dataset, and the combination of one of the supports and AlexNet instead of VGG-19.
-To be able to quantify the results of our experiments we used VGG-19 with Mean Squared Error (MSE) loss as a baseline.
+To be able to quantify the results of our experiments we also investigated using VGG-19 with Mean Squared Error (MSE) loss as a baseline.

+The Mean Squared Error baseline adaptaion was constructed by applying an additional fully connected layer to the end of the standard VGG-19 network to directly estimate the number of cars in a scene.
+The MSE loss was then calculated between the estimated number of cars and the ground truth number of cars.
+It is important to note that the MSE network is trained on only the number of cars in the patches while the BL networks also trains on the exact position of the cars in the patches.

 ## Results
 After applying Bayesian Loss (BL) to the car counting task using the VGG-19 network, we conducted experiments on the Cars Overhead with Context (COWC) dataset.
 We compared our results with the baseline model using Mean Squared Error (MSE) loss.
 Additionally, we trained models using different clip values that could better suit the characteristics of the COWC dataset.
 We also explored the combination of one of the supports with AlexNet instead of VGG-19.
 In this section, we present the performance metrics obtained from these experiments and analyze the effectiveness of BL in achieving accurate car counting results.

 The table below presents the performance metrics obtained from the experiments conducted on the COWC dataset using different models and loss functions.
+The metrics included was influenced by the scene metrics from the original COWC paper as well as our personal judgement of what is important.

 |      Model      |    Changes    |  mse      |   mae    |    mape       | predicted_cars   | ground_truth_cars | max_precentage_error | total_error | number_of_images |